permabullnino/Backups/dcr_vwap.md

 Proof of Work offers transparency by allowing users to check the validity of hashes that supposedly fall below the network difficulty target.
 Futhermore, Proof of Work offers high data completeness as it's impossible for mining not to leave an on-chain footprint.
 Lastly - difficulty retargetings establish the fair balance between supply and demand, which can be checked on by looking at the frequency of which blocks are being discovered.
 All three things considered - Proof of Work is *provably* fair.

 Decred's Proof of Stake Tickets offers transparency by allowing users to check the validity of any given ticket being chosen to vote - which is a fucntion of the previous block's hash.
-Tickets are a consensus-critical part of Decred, so all ticket purchases and votes occur on-chain, so there is no missing data surrounding tickets for network stakeholders.
+Tickets are a consensus-critical part of Decred, so all ticket purchases and votes occur on-chain, so there is no missing material data surrounding tickets for network stakeholders.
 And to finish things off - Decred tickets have ticket price retargetings which aim to establish a certain amount of ticket buying volume, which can be checked to determine if the retargeting is properly regulating supply and demand.

 Both PoW and Decred's PoS Tickets are built on the foundations of randomness, which is also incredibly important.
 If one party could game the system and win the PoW/PoS competitions consistently while not putting forth the appropriate amount of work/stake, then by definition these systems wouldn't be fair.
 PoW imposes this fairness by making block discovery a brute force process - forcing miners to plug nonces relentlessly until they find a hash below the network difficulty target.
 Decred's PoS leverages the randomness from PoW to its advantage, by making ticket selection pseudo-randomly derived from the previous block's hash.